-The Department of Agriculture and Water Resources is Australia’s largest employer of veterinarians.
+The Department of Agriculture, Fisheries and Forestry is Australia’s largest public sector employer of veterinarians.

 If you are interested in an exciting, challenging and rewarding career, we encourage you to consider the opportunities that the department can offer.

 The work of the Office of the Chief Veterinary Officer and the department is critical to Australia’s biosecurity system by protecting the health of our animals, people and environment from the problems of animal pests and diseases.

 - developing national policies and strategies, and providing scientific advice that minimises the potential impacts of diseases on Australia’s animal population

 - supporting and enhancing trade and market access for animals and animal products

 - liaising with public health, environmental and veterinary experts and agencies to advocate cooperation between animal, human and environmental health fields.

 This important work occurs around Australia in offices, airports, mail centres, shipping ports, laboratories and abattoirs, and in various locations overseas.

 The department recognises the importance of work/life balance and provides an excellent workplace environment.